 What should you look for in a remortgage deal?

-Other things to consider will include whether to take a fixed rate or a variable rate such as a ‘tracker’ which follows movements in the Bank of England base rate.
+Another consideration will be whether to take a fixed interest rate or a variable rate such as a ‘tracker’, which follows movements in the Bank of England base rate.
 If you are on a fixed income or the mortgage payments take up a large part of your income, then perhaps a fixed rate might be best for you.
 But for how long?
 Deals can last 2, 3, 5 or even 10 years.
-A chat with your Andy Wilson will help to identify the best for you.
+A discussion with your broker will help to identify the best for you.
 Don’t forget you are likely to be tied in to the lender for at least the term of the fixed rate, with large penalties for getting out early.

-To arrange a meeting with Andy or to ask any questions, please use the ‘Contact Andy’ form at the bottom of this page.
+To arrange a meeting to discuss your requirements please use the ‘Contact Us’ form at the bottom of this page.